descentis/WikECD/readme.md

-## This will be our repository (Placeholder)
-# Wikipedia compression and Decompression algorithm will be explained here
+# Wikipedia compression and Decompression algorithm